 Quick Links:

-Call for Entries | Criteria, Guidelines & Rubrics | 2023 Finalists | Previous LAURA Journals | 2024 Final Judge
+Call for Entries | Criteria, Guidelines & Rubrics | 2024 Winner & Finalists | Previous LAURA Journals | 2025 Final Judge

 The LAURA Award showcases Women Writing the West members’ writing talents and celebrates the short story form.
 Entries must feature a female protagonist and the story must be set in the American West in the present time, the past, or the future.
 Open only to WWW members.
-The judge for this year’s contest is Laurena Mayne Davis, reporter, editor, historical researcher and English instructor at Colorado Mesa University.

-For information on the 2024 LAURA Short Fiction Award, please contact Vicki Felmlee at [email protected]
+For information on the 2025 LAURA Short Fiction Award, please contact LAURA Short Fiction Award Chair, Suzi Minor.

 WINNER